Search ImagingPixel for Images by Camera or Lens

 Olympus Pen EE-3 Viewfinder Readout

-The EE-3 is fitted with a simple luminous bright-line finder etched with a pair of half-cut frame lines.
+The EE-3 is fitted with a simple, luminous bright-line finder etched with a pair of half-cut frame lines.
 The only other display within the viewfinder is the red pop-up underexposure flag when activated.

 In low-light situations, you can still shoot manually by adjusting the aperture opening or shooting with a flash unit attached.
 The EE-3 is configured with flash distance scales for use with the GN14 flash unit.

-When using the flash, set the film speed/aperture dial to Object distance (1 to 4 meters) and the Flashmatic system will do the aperture exposure calculation automatically.
+When using the flash, set the film speed/aperture dial to Object distance (1 to 4 meters), and the Flashmatic system will do the aperture exposure calculation automatically.

 Shutter Lock Trick

 One thing you can do to still achieve a shot in low-light conditions is to use the shutter-lock trick.
 This is just a simple method of making the camera so that the framed image is not underexposed.
-Do this by first pointing the camera to a brighter light source so that the camera can register a reading.
+Do this by first pointing the camera at a brighter light source so that the camera can register a reading.

 Next, half-press the shutter to lock in the exposure, and without releasing the pressure on the shutter button, move the camera away from the light source, reframe the image, and press the shutter release fully.